zkamvar/isc-proposal/isc-proposal.md

 How could this be extended / developed in the future by yourself and/or the community in general?
 -->

+Future work for this would be to examine the dependency provisioning structure for the workbench and generalising it for more languages.
+Moreover, ports of The Workbench to other languages can help lesson developers who simply do not wish to use R as an interface.

 ### Key risks

 <!--